The Energy Systems Analysis Group

 Engineering and policy analysis for long-term solutions to major environmental and other societal problems associated with energy production and use.

-The Energy Systems Analysis Group (ESAG), a research unit at Princeton University since 1971, became part of the Princeton Environmental Institute in July 2001.
-It was formerly part of the Center for Energy & Environmental Studies (CEES).
+The Energy Systems Analysis Group (ESAG), a research unit at Princeton University since 1971 and part of the Princeton Environmental Institute since 2001, moved to the Andlinger Center for Energy and the Environment in July 2015.

 Research activities focus on identifying technologies and technology strategies and policies that could facilitate solutions for the long term of major energy-related societal problems—including global climate change, urban air pollution, energy-import dependence, the risk of nuclear weapons proliferation, and poverty in developing countries.